wilburliu1123/CSAPP/README.md

 Machine code views the memory as simply a large byte-addressable array.
 Aggregate data types in C such as arrays are represented in machine code as contiguous collections of bytes.

+> A single machine instruction performs only a very elementary operation.
+For example, it might add two numbers stored in registers, transfer data between memory and a register, or conditionally branch to a new instruction address.
+The compiler must generate sequences of such instructions to implement program constructs such as arithmetic expression evaluation, loops, or procedure calls and returns.

 The program memory contains the executable machine code for the program, some information required by the OS, a run-time stack for managing **procedure calls** and returns (这里没准还要回来看), and blocks of memory allocated by the user (by **malloc** function).
 A program memory is addressed using virtual addresses.
 More typical programs will only have access to a few megabytes, or perhaps several gigabytes.
 OS manages this virtual address space, translating virtual addresses into the physical addresses of values in the actual processor memory.